Guru901/internship-assignment/README.md

 4. You have a Stripe webhooks set up
 5. You have Supabase Edge Functions set up
 6. You have Supabase Schema set up
+7. You have a product name `Test Product` with monthly reccuring payments in Stripe.
+There is functionality to create a product in the api as well but that's slow so it's better to just create it in the Stripe Dashboard.

 ## Time spent